raramayo/Rodolfo_Aramayo/docs/01_about_me.md

 I am an expert in Molecular Biology, Genetics, Genomics, and Computational Genomics, with specialized training in Fungal Genetics.
-My research has led to groundbreaking discoveries in meiotic transvection and gene silencing mechanisms involving the model organism Neurospora crassa.
-Additionally, my experience extends to working extensively with other important model organisms, including Aspergillus nidulans and Saccharomyces cerevisiae.
+My research has led to groundbreaking discoveries in meiotic transvection and gene silencing mechanisms involving the model organism *Neurospora* *crassa*.
+Additionally, my experience extends to working extensively with other important model organisms, including *Aspergillus nidulans* and *Saccharomyces cerevisiae*.

 Leveraging my unique integration of classical genetics and molecular biology with advanced computational techniques, I have developed novel algorithms and workflows capable of transforming